ChongJenniferZhang/CLCA_WGS/03_Signature/README.md

 The software needed is installed inside the singularity container `signature.sif`.

-Download this container from [Zenodo](https://doi.org/10.5281/zenodo.7260221) and put it inside the `container` folder in the top directory of a clone of this repository.
+Download this container from [Zenodo](https://doi.org/10.5281/zenodo.7260221) and put it inside the `containers` folder in the top directory of a clone of this repository.
 This is because
 the script that calls the container to run the analysis utilizes the folder name structure.